 5. Complete an apprenticeship!

 Electricians must have completed their trade and obtained their electrical licence to be able to legally work within the industry!
-There’s no two ways around this one, folks.
+There’s no two ways around this one.
 Search for an electrical apprenticeship on job sites, and contact local GTOs, AASNs and electrical businesses to see what they have available.
 Hit the pavement and get your face out there; persistence is key in this industry.

 As with most apprenticeships, the Electrotechnology apprenticeship is a four-year journey, so be sure of your capability to commit to such a long term learning process!